 Pet Coverage: Erie's pet coverage covers the cost of vet treatments up to $500 per pet for $1,000 total if the pet is hurt in a car accident in your car.

-Roadside & Rentals Bundle: Erie offers emergency roadside assistance and rental car coverage.
+Roadside & Rentals Bundle: Emergency roadside assistance and rental car coverage are both available.

 Personal Items Coverage: If you purchase physical damage coverage on your Erie car insurance policy, Erie will help cover the cost of damaged personal belongings in your car up to $350.